UniversalDependencies/docs/_qpm/dep/obj.md

 udver: '2'
 ---

-An object `obj`  of a verb is the second core argument of a verb after the subject.
+The [obj]() dependency (object) is used to relate the second core argument of a transitive verb (the first core argument of the verb is the subject).
 Usually, it is a noun phrase that either denotes the entity acted upon or undergoes a change state of motion (the proto-patient).
-In languages that distinguishing morphological cases, the object is mainly in the accusative case:
+In nominative-accusative languages, the object is mainly in the accusative case:

 ~~~ sdparse
 žíne ímot isók zejtíne
 those who have this oil
 obj (ímot, zejtíne)   note:  “zejtíne” is in accusative case
 ~~~

-In Pomak the object is predominantly in the accusative case, but in seldom occasions in genteive/dative case, too:
+In Pomak the object is predominantly in the accusative case.
+Certain verbs select objects in the genitive/dative case:

 ~~~ sdparse
 sélana zǿli da pamógnat mómajne i kópeløtune
 the villagers started to help the girl and the boy